NeonGraal/graphql-plus/graphql-plus/Schema.md

 - `category { (single) Subscription }` and thus `output Subscription { }`
 - `output _Schema { ... }` (see [Introspection](Introspection.md))

+### Names and Aliases

+Many named items can also have Aliases, which are a list of alternate ids for a given item.

+Within any list of named items with Aliases, after merging, Aliases must be unique.
+Any conflicts between names and Aliases will be resolved in the favour of the name, ie. Any Aliases in a list of items that match any of the item's names will simply be removed.

+### Merging (and De-duplicating)

+Some item lists can be merged and thus de-duplicated.

+Merging two (or more) lists will be done by some matching criteria.
+If the items are named the default matching criteria is by name.

+- List components of any matching items will be merged.
+- Other (ie, not lists or part of the matching criteria) required components of any matching items must be the same.
+- Optional components, if present, must be the same.
+- If only present on some items before merging, optional components will be retained on the merged item.

+De-duplicating two (or more) lists will be done by the matching criteria.
+As order is significant in most lists, the first item of any duplicates will be kept, possibly updated by any merging.

+It is an error if merging of duplicate items is not possible.

 ### Types

 Most declarations define a Type.

-The names of all Types must be unique.
-The Aliases of all Types must be unique.
+The names and Aliases of all Types must be unique across all kinds of Types within the Schema.
-Explicit Type name declarations will override that name being used as Type Alias.

-### Merging and De-duplicating

-Where duplicate definitions are permitted, some item lists can be merged and de-duplicated.

-Merging two (or more) lists will be done by some matching criteria.
-Other (ie, not part of the matching criteria) required components of any matching items must be the same.
-Optional components, if present, must be the same.
-If only present on one item before merging, optional components will be retained on the merged item.

-De-duplicating two (or more) lists will be done by the merging matching criteria.
-As order is significant in most lists, the first item of any duplicates will be kept, possibly updated by any merging.
+Merging of Types is only possible if the kinds match.

 ## Category